 There is no one size fits all capsule wardrobe because what you need in your collection will depend on YOU.
 So use with caution, the ‘must have items for your capsule wardrobe’ type posts, use the information as a guide and mold it to suit you.

 The key to a hard working capsule wardrobe is that it stands the test of time.
 You want your capsule to form the foundation of your wardrobe, on which you can build and develop your style as and when you want to.
 So avoid including high-trend items, especially fleeting trends.
 Granted, some trends move into classic’s territory (wide leg pants/jeans are one such trend), so use your instincts and only include clothes you know you will still want to wear in a couple of years.

 Invest in the best quality that your budget will allow, rather than wasting it on lots of cheaper, poorer quality items that won't last and will need to be replaced often.

 Try to get out of the habit of buying clothes in a rush, on the way to the checkout at Target.
 Take your time to make more considered purchases - try the item on before you buy it, check the fit properly, ask yourself if the item can be worn with at least 3 items you already own.
 If you hear that voice in your head telling you “it’s not quite right, but it doesn’t matter because it’s cheap!” leave it!

-don't create a collection for the life you wish you had
+don't create a capsule wardrobe for the life you wish you had

 only include the items that fit you and work for you